shreyasreddy21/aws-exam/README.md

-sudo docker built -t img1 .
+sudo docker built -t mywebapp .

-sudo docker images

-sudo docker run -d -p 8080:8080 img1
+sudo docker run -d -p 80:80 mywebapp

 then go to chrome incognito and paste go into details and paste auto assigned ip address in incognito with port no